ungive/loon/api/specification.md

 The client may not send any messages until it has received the `Hello` message from the server.

-The `base_url` field contains the base URL for creating HTTP requests.
+The `base_url` field contains the base URL for making HTTP requests.
 It represents the `<base_url>` in the Endpoints section.
 It never ends with a trailing slash.
+Clients should verify that this base URL points to the same server as the server they connected to when creating the websocket connection.

 The `client_id` is the ID for the client that is connected to the server.
 It represents the `<client_id>` in the Endpoints section.